knative/docs/docs/install/upgrade/upgrade-installation.md

-# Upgrading Knative
+# Upgrading with kubectl

-You can use the `kubectl apply` command to upgrade your Knative components and plugins.
+If you installed Knative using YAML, you can use the `kubectl apply` command in this topic to upgrade your Knative components and plugins.

 ## Before you begin